spraakbanken/mink-backend/README.md

 ## Generating PDF Documentation

-To generate the PDF documentation, ensure that `pandoc`, `markdown`, and a LaTeX distribution are installed on your system.
+To generate the PDF documentation, ensure that `pandoc` and a LaTeX distribution are installed on your system.
 The development server should be running at `http://localhost:8000`.

 Navigate to the `/docs/md2pdf` directory and execute: